Colin Green, Security Manager for Southern Railway, UK

 Case study introduction

 Colin Green is the security manager of Southern Railway who, when first looked at the introduction of body-worn cameras, managed a team of Rail Neighbourhood Officers operating on trains and stations in the south of England.
 Colin is looking into the feasibility of purchasing more Reveal body worn cameras in the future to make the equipment a personal issue.

 Why did you turn to body worn video?

 “I became aware of the need to gather evidence when on shift and the need to have a tool which would act as a deterrent.
 We had certain powers as Rail Neighbourhood Officers, but there was only so much we could do – there was a big need for gathering evidence.

-“We quickly realised it wasn’t just about cameras, but also about data management, and the software called DEMS that came with the cameras was soon something that we found we couldn’t do with without.
+“We quickly realized it wasn’t just about cameras, but also about data management, and the software called DEMS that came with the cameras was soon something that we found we couldn’t do without.

 How have the cameras made a difference?

-“There is an increased visibility with the cameras.
-Our security staff wear hi-vis jackets a bit like the police, which can sometimes be provocative when dealing with drunk or aggressive people, they just don’t like the uniform.
-However, when we introduced the cameras people would ask “is that on?” and their behaviour changed, even when the cameras weren’t on, so the cameras made a difference immediately.
+“There is increased visibility with the cameras.
+Our security staff wears hi-vis jackets a bit like the police, which can sometimes be provocative when dealing with drunk or aggressive people, they just don’t like the uniform.
+However, when we introduced the cameras people would ask “is that on?” and their behavior changed, even when the cameras weren’t on, so the cameras made a difference immediately.

 “The first time we used the footage as evidence, the person concerned was shown the video, pleaded guilty, accepted the penalty notice and that was that.
 It was all down to the use of the camera.
 After that, I understood that I could not afford not to have them.